-A minimum of 10 visits observing a qualified Developmental Specialist and/or other disciplines before delivering Special Instruction services.
+- A minimum of 5 visits observing a qualified Developmental Specialist and/or other disciplines before delivering Special Instruction services.
 Documentation of the observation will occur using the "Developmental Specialist Observation Learning Tool" (Appendix B) to be completed by the conditional Developmental Specialist and signed by the professional who is being observed.
 (NOTE: This tool is for learning purposes only and should not go in the child's record.)

-Direct, onsite supervision (joint visits) by a qualified Developmental Specialist or a qualified PT, OT, or SLP at a minimum of 2 times per month or more frequently as needed as determined by the supervising service provider up until entering the DS Mentorship.
-Supervisory visits will include observation of the conditional Developmental Specialist using the observation tool, the "Developmental Specialist Observation Learning Tool" (Appendix B) to be completed by the supervising service provider.
-(NOTE: This tool is for learning purposes only and should not go in the child's record.)
+This tool is to be kept on file by the program and made available by request. - Direct, onsite supervision (joint visits) by a qualified Developmental Specialist or a qualified PT, OT, or SLP at a minimum of 2 times per month or more frequently if needed as determined by the supervising service provider up until entering the DS Mentorship.
+Supervisory visits will include observation of the conditional Developmental Specialist using the observation tool, the "Developmental Specialist_Observation Learning Tool" (Appendix B), to be completed by the supervising service provider.
+(NOTE: This tool is for learning purposes only and should not go in the child's record but should be kept on file by the program and made available by request.)

-Qualified Developmental Specialist is defined as an approved Developmental Specialist as per the AEIS Personnel Standards with 2 years of employment in AEIS as a Developmental Specialist and who adheres to the AEIS Developmental Specialist Scope of Practice.
-(For assistance in identifying a qualified Developmental Specialist as per the definition above, contact the state office as needed.)
+Qualified Developmental Specialist is defined as an approved Developmental Specialist as per the AEIS Personnel Standards with 1 year of employment in AEIS as a Developmental Specialist.
+They must adhere to the AEIS Developmental Specialist Scope of Practice.
+For assistance in identifying a qualified Developmental Specialist as per the definition above, contact the AEIS Mentor Coordinator.

-Qualified PT, OT, or SLP is an approved EI Provider as per the AEIS Personnel Standards with 2 years of employment in AEIS.
+Qualified PT, OT, or SLP is an approved EI Provider as per the AEIS Personnel Standards with 1 year of employment in AEIS.